israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

   - Department converted to numeric values with pd.get_dummies.

 ### Modeling
 - Set column 'left' as the Target, y.
+"Left" means the employee left the company.
-- Set all other columns as X
+- All other columns are features and were set as X.
-- Split the data into training/test splits of 80/20 by setting test_size = 0.20.
+- Split the data into training/validate/test splits of 80/20/20
-  - X_tr, X_test, y_tr, y_test
+  - X_tr, X_test, y_tr, y_test and set test_size = 0.20.
+  - Followed by X_train, X_val, y_train, y_val with test_size = 0.25.
 - Set stratify = y due to imbalanced data
-- Split the data into train and validate sets
-  - X_train, X_val, y_train, y_val with test_size = 0.25.
+- Used the "validate" set to evaluate the model’s performance during training and tune hyperparameters.

 ### XGBoost Classifier
-- Instantiated the XGBoost classifier xgb and set objective='binary:logistic'.
+- Instantiated the XGBoost classifier and set objective='binary:logistic'.
 - Tuned the following hyperparameters (cv_params).
   - 'max_depth': [8,None],
   - 'min_child_weight': [1,5],